smaclell/smaclell.github.io/_drafts/exterminator-10-caught-by-conventions.md

 To prevent the next set of people from having the same experience, I decided I would work with the maintainers to help improve the learning experience.
-The discussions centered around baking the conventions into the framework, automating some of the conventions and minimizing/simplifying the conventions.
+The discussions centered on baking the conventions into the framework, automating some of the conventions and minimizing/simplifying the conventions.

-**Baked consistency into the design.** There were a number of standard practices done by developers which could be built right into the testing frameworks.
+**Bake consistency into the design.** There were a number of standard practices done by developers which could be built right into the testing frameworks.
 Using the framework to creates consistency throughout the codebase allows the running program and complier to guide developers into doing the right thing.
 I